KN4KNG/meshtastic-ai-bot/README.md

-# meshtastic-ai-bot
-This repository contains a script for a Meshtastic AI Bot that uses the Groq API to generate responses to received messages.

 # Meshtastic AI Bot

-This repository contains a script for a Meshtastic AI Bot that uses the Groq API to generate responses to received messages.
+This repository contains a script for a Meshtastic AI Bot that uses the Groq API to generate responses to received messages to a Meshtastic channel using a computer and usb (Serial Interface) to a Meshtastic Node.

 ## Requirements